8X10 HORIZONTAL PROJECTION ENLARGER

 2X FIXED ENLARGEMENT PROOFING ENLARGER

 8X10 NEGATIVES OR PROOF SHEETS ENLARGED TO 16X20: Complete with light source, lens and below the lens filter holder.
 Negative carriers optional.
 Bolts to wall.
-The last of these has been sold, but I can make another, albeit with a different lens. $1000.
+The last of these has been sold.
 Wood body, weighs about 30#.
 4 bulb incandescent light source with variable density diffusion outlet sheet that evens out illumination.
-New 305mm F9 Graphic Kowa coated enlarging lens optimized for 1X to 3X.
 Accepts 35mm or 120 rollfilm Saunders Super Proofers, available new or used or as a convenience from me for $25 each.
-Single sheet 8X10 multicoated glass for Super Proofers to lay upon to flatten film, $50.
-8X10 double glass multicoated sheetfilm negative carrier available for $100.
+Single sheet 8X10 multicoated glass for Super Proofers to lay upon to flatten film.
+8X10 double glass multicoated sheetfilm negative carrier available.
 Want to do color or variable contrast?--add your own color correction filters and/or variable contrast filters.
 Includes alignment jig for easy setup.
 The alignment jig is a wood box that you place on top of your easel.
-You then place the enlarger on top of that box and bolt the enlarger to the wall; remove the alignment jig and the enlarger is now in alignment!
+You then place the enlarger on top of that box and bolt the enlarger to the wall; remove the alignment jig and the enlarger is now in focus and in alignment!
 This is the most practical 8X10 enlarger you can find today.
 It takes up very little space.
 It hangs on the wall freeing up your counter space.
 The enlarger is 32" long.
 Mounting note: Enlarger should be 35 13/16" from wood nose to easel.
+I will not be making any more of these.
+I leave it up for your information.

-2X FIXED ENLARGEMENT PROOFING ENLARGER, as above, but Aluminum body, with lens.
-Without light source; set up for use with your Speedotron head as lightsource.
+2X FIXED ENLARGEMENT PROOFING ENLARGER, as above, but Aluminum body, with 305mm F9 Rodenstock Apo Copygon lens. this lens is modern, coated, Mint and is optimized for 2X magnification.
+Without light source; set up for use with your Speedotron blackline head as lightsource.
+Speedotron Blackline heads have quartz bulbs as well as strobe light bulbs.
+It would be a simple matter to swap out the Speedotron mount for another brand strobe light or another incandescent light source if you choose.
 Weighs 16#.
-Designed for use on copy stand, it has a 3/8-16 screw socket, no alignment capability and no alignment jig.
-Your copy stand must have 46" height between mounting screw and baseboard.
+Designed for use on copy stand or as a horizontal projection enlarger, it has a 3/8-16 screw socket, no alignment capability and no alignment jig.
+Your copy stand must have about 46" height between mounting screw and baseboard.
 A 5X7 Durst enlarger chassis (with proofer replacing head) allows for alignment and is available at extra cost.
 Also has 4 bolt holes for mounting directly to wall.
-With variable density diffusion outlet sheet that evens out illumination from single overhead Quartz light or strobe tube. $1250 Mounting note: Enlarger should be 36 11/64" between square AL nose and easel when focused
+With variable density diffusion outlet sheet that evens out illumination from single overhead Quartz light or strobe tube. $1250 Mounting note: Enlarger will be about 36" between square AL nose and easel when focused.

 De Vere lensboard for 5108 8X10 enlarger, threaded for lenses with 90mm X 1mmp lenses such as the 300mm Rodagon it is illustrated with.
 This lensboard will also accept the 300mm Componon and several other lenses.
-This is a custom made GLENNVIEW product. $OLD.
+This is a custom made GLENNVIEW product. $OLD, none available.
 The customer wrote "Got my lens panel today.
 Superb engineering and craftsmanship!
 Thanks."

 De Vere 115V Control, power supply.
 I am unsure what head this is for, so only $125